 In this lesson we have thoroughly discussed the most important aspects of standard cleaning and disinfecting precautions, how to distinguish between disinfectants and antiseptics, and how to sanitize hands and disinfect tools used in the practice of cosmetology.
-We now understand how to control the spread of bacterial, viral, and fungal infections.
+We now understand how to control the spread of bnacterial, viral, and fungal infections.
 We have also reviewed practices in bloodborne pathogens control as well as parasite infection and infestation control.
 Personal care service workers must consistently strive to maintain professional sanitation and sterilization methods in order to protect themselves and others in the salon environment.
+Let us now turn our attention to the next subject: Occupational Safety and Health Administration Regulations.